firefly-iii/docs/docs/docs/csv/usage/roles.md

 ### Date

 This sets the main date of the transaction.
+This date will be used for sorting transactions.
+If your CSV file also includes a timestamp *in the same column* you can include it in your date format and it'll be parsed as well.

 ### Description